Christ Church Cathedral, Christchurch: Opposition

 Kit Miyamoto, an American-based structural engineer and expert in earthquake rebuilding, inspected the cathedral after the September 2010 quake.
 He cited his experience in stating that restoring and strengthening of the building was both "feasible and affordable".

-In April 2012, a group of engineers from the New Zealand Society for Earthquake Engineering launched a petition seeking support of 100 colleagues to stop the demolition.
+In April 2012, a group of engineers from the New Zealand Society for Earthquake Engineering launched a petition seeking the support of 100 colleagues to stop the demolition.
 They claimed that legal action was also a possibility.
-In the same month the Restore Christchurch Cathedral Group was formed and sought signatures for a petition to save the cathedral.
+In the same month the Restore Christchurch Cathedral Group sought signatures for a petition to save the cathedral.

-Progress

-In late March 2012, demolition began and the scope involved removing the windows and demolishing the tower.
-By 23 April 2012, the stained glass of nine windows had been removed and work had begun to pull down masonry from the tower to give safe access to further stained glass windows.
+Many locals perceived that the church and government were pressing ahead with demolition, without consultation and against the will of the public.
+Earthquake recovery minister Gerry Brownlee claimed that nearby property owners wanted the cathedral demolished, but when contacted, they in fact unanimously supported restoration.
+Support for restoration was not as unanimous in the wider city, however; a Colmar-Brunton poll, organised in 2014 by restoration advocates, showed that 51% of the population wanted the cathedral restored, and only 43% wanted it demolished.
+Matthew maintained that the future of the cathedral was not a question for all of Christchurch; rather, it was an issue for the church and the people in her diocese.
+She compared efforts from public interest groups getting involved in the process to "other people designing a person's damaged home".

+Legal challenges

 On 15 November 2012 the High Court issued an interim judgement granting an application for judicial review made by the Great Christchurch Buildings Trust, challenging the lawfulness of the decision to demolish.
-This placed a stay on further demolition.

-While accepting that the application for judicial review should be granted, the court did not set aside the decision of the church at this stage.
-Because the diocese had indicated it wanted to rebuild on the site, its decision to demolish was "incomplete" but not unlawful.
-It was said that the diocese should have an opportunity to reconsider and complete its decision having regard to the interim judgement.
-In granting the review, Justice Chisholm ruled the diocese must formally commit to rebuilding a cathedral in Cathedral Square, but was not required to replicate the cathedral as it stood before the quake.
-Justice Chisholm did not set any time frame but ruled that he wanted the review to take place "as soon as possible".
+This effectively paused demolition, though it did not rule that the demolition was illegal.